-SportsAid Week is back for 2017!
-The initiative was launched last year to mark the charity’s 40th anniversary and generated over £40,000 as Olympians, Paralympians, up-and-coming athletes, National Governing Bodies, schools, universities, commercial organisations and individuals rallied together for a week of fun and fundraising.
+SportsAid Week is back for 2018!
+The initiative was launched in 2016 to mark the charity’s 40th anniversary and generated over £40,000 as Olympians, Paralympians, up-and-coming athletes, National Governing Bodies, schools, universities, commercial organisations and individuals rallied together for a week of fun and fundraising.

-The success of its inaugural year has led to SportsAid Week becoming an annual fixture and the charity is looking for you to play your part this September.
+The success of its inaugural year has now led to SportsAid Week becoming an annual fixture.
+Fundraising for the 2017 campaign surpassed £50,000 and the charity is looking for you to play your part once again this September.
 There are so many ways to get involved and the team at SportsAid are here to help you with your chosen activity.
-Your support will be making a huge difference to the country's brightest sporting prospects!REQUEST YOUR FREE SPORTSAID WEEK FUNDRAISING PACK

 SportsAid helps over 1,000 athletes across more than 60 sports each year, the majority aged 12 to 18, by providing them with an average award of £1,000.
 SportsAid Week is a fundraising drive designed to support the next generation of athletes striving to represent Team GB and ParalympicsGB at future Olympic and Paralympic Games.